AdamBanham/data-aware-conformance/README.md

 which includes installing the appropriate binaries for z3 and yices.

 For de Leoni and Mannhardt, note that you must have java 8 on path for the testing to be performed.
-As these techniques were extracted as a jar from the ProM framework (see the [java folder](java/readme.md) for more information).
+As these techniques are run from a compiled a jar from the ProM framework (see the [java folder](java/readme.md) for more information).
+In order to rerun these experiements, an executable is required to be compiled as the python implementation is a little wrapper around the java code used to call these techniques.

 To reperform testing over the counter-example for guard-recall or guard-precision techniques, run one of the following python scripts in the root directory after